Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 #### Configure your IBM App Id
 - See the following video for how to set it up https://www.loom.com/share/937c89f086aa420597cc55b97a987031
-- You'll need the client_id, secret, and oauth_server_url for the next step

 #### Configure the application
 Copy `.env.sample` file to `.env` file in the same directory.
 Fill out the CouchDB database and IBM App Id service credentials.